 To be considered for entrance scholarships in the Faculty of Mathematics, you must write one or both of the contests.
 If you complete both contests, we'll use the results of the contest in which you performed best.

-First-year Mathematical Economics courses
+First-year Mathematical Economics courses and beyond

 You may select the advanced-stream courses for algebra, calculus, and computer science if you meet the requirements.